jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on Oct 09 is: 1268.0
+>The average increase in reported cases for the seven days ending on Oct 17 is: 1355.0
 >
->The last time cases per day were this high was Oct 08 2022: 1 day prior.
+>The last time cases per day were this high was Oct 15 2022: 2 days prior.
 >
->The seven day average then was: 1288 cases.
+>The seven day average then was: 1372 cases.

 >
->The last time cases per day was lower than this was Apr 26 2022: 166 days prior.
+>The last time cases per day was lower than this was Oct 16 2022: 1 day prior.
 >
->The seven day average then was: 1250 cases.
+>The seven day average then was: 1348 cases.
 >
->Oct 09 marks the lowest 7 day average in the last three weeks.
+>The lowest 7 day average reported cases per day in the last three weeks was on Oct 10 2022.
+>
+>This was 7 days prior.
+The average was 1319 cases per day.
+>
+>The 7 day average case rate on Oct 17 is an increase of 2.7 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on Oct 09 is: 44
+>The average increase in hospitalizations per day for the seven days ending on Oct 17 is: 45
 >
->The lowest 7 day average reported hospitalizations per day in the last three weeks was on Oct 06 2022.
+>The lowest 7 day average reported hospitalizations per day in the last three weeks was on Oct 03 2022.
 >
->This was 3 days prior.
-The average was 43 hospitalizations per day.
+>This was 14 days prior.
+The average was 44 hospitalizations per day.
 >
 >The current 7 day average hospitalization rate is an increase of 2.3 percent with respect to then.